 Neck & Shoulder Pain

 Most neck pain is due to strain and spasm of the neck muscles.
-Your neck is flexible and supports the weight of your head, so it can be vulnerable to injuries and conditions that can cause pain, stiffness and restrict motion.
+Your neck is flexible and supports the weight of your head, therefore it is vulnerable to injuries and conditions that can cause pain, stiffness and restrict motion.
 In many cases, it’s due to poor posture, poor sleeping habits, overuse or by injury, from a fall, contact sports, or whiplash.
 Arthritis or injury to the neck can result in a pinched nerve.
 When this is the cause of the neck pain, the pain may extend down the shoulder and arm.
 To delve into the most common complaints related to the neck, check the menu bellow.

 - Cervical radiculopathy